-1.1.1 Hypothesis regarding (in)consistency of preferences across styles and over time
+1.1.1 Hypothesis regarding (in)consistency of preferences across styles (Question 1A) and over time (Question 1B)

 Individuals’ agreement in terms of their voice preferences may vary depending on the type of vocalization, as observed in the visual domain.
-Extrapolating on Vessel and colleagues’ (2010, 2014, 2018) findings, we expect a higher degree of shared taste (high inter-rater agreement) for aesthetic ratings of lullabies, a more “natural”, evolutionarily important (e.g., Mehr & Krasnow, 2020) kind of singing, than pop and operatic singing; and higher shared taste for pop than operatic singing (the latter representing a more technical and specific type of stimulus).
+Expanding on Vessel and colleagues’ (2010, 2014, 2018) findings, we expect a higher degree of shared taste (high inter-rater agreement) for aesthetic ratings of lullabies, a more “natural”, evolutionarily important (e.g., Mehr & Krasnow, 2020) kind of singing, than pop and operatic singing; and higher shared taste for pop than operatic singing (the latter representing a more technical and specific type of stimulus).
 We refrain from hypothesizing about agreement for the speaking performances.
-We expect to find a similar profile across the two testing sessions, that is, relatively high correlation between the amount of shared taste between test and retest.
+We will also assess how consistent are these agreement measures across two testing sessions.

-1.1.2 Hypothesis regarding average preferences for some singers
+1.1.2 Hypothesis regarding average preferences for some singers (Question 2A) and over time (Question 2B)

 If some voices are “fundamentally” more likeable, this should happen consistently across styles, that is, participants’ rankings of favorite singers/speakers should not vary across styles.
 On the other hand, differences in rankings across styles would suggest that some performers and voice qualities were more “adequate” or “conformant” to some styles than to others.
 Again, the consistency on these rankings over time (two testing sessions) will inform us on the strength of the observed patterns.